about-code/ng-mono/README.md

 - Project name: **my-foo**
 - App context root (use leading slash): **/**
 - Title to use in browser tabs: **My Foo Application**
-- NPM Package Scope: **@foo**
+- NPM Package Scope (see important note below): **@foo**
 - Short project description: **A scalable Angular2 application setup**
 - Initial version: **1.0.0**
 - Authorship: **anonymous**
 - Ready: **y**

+> **Important:** `ngc` requires a path mapping for package scopes in the
+> generated `tsconfig-aot.json`.
+The scope provided upon project setup will be
+> added automatically.
+Other generators below allow to create additional package
+> scopes but currently can't add a `paths` mapping in `tsconfig-aot.json`.
+If
+> you work with multiple scopes make sure to have a mapping for each of them in
+>`tsconfig-aot.json`.

+> **Note:** In the generated app you'll find a document `docs/FILES.md` explaining the project directories and a few important config files.

 Running the app
 ```
-cd my-foo  // IMPORTANT: any further commands must be run from the project root
+cd my-foo  // subsequent commands must be run from the project root
 npm start
 ```
 You should now be able to navigate to http://localhost:8080/ and see a welcome